vuejs/docs/src/guide/migration/watch.md

 ## Overview

 - **BREAKING**: When watching an array, the callback will only trigger when the array is replaced.
-If you need to to trigger on mutation, the `deep` option must be specified.
+If you need to trigger on mutation, the `deep` option must be specified.

 ## 3.x Syntax